Agalinis purpurea (Purple False Foxglove)

 Leaves:

-Leaves are 1 to 2 inches long, linear, toothless, stalkless, with a prominent central vein, oppositely attached, may be rough textured on the upper surface and are sometimes purple tinged.
-Occasionally smaller leaves develop in the axils.
-Stems are angled and smooth or slightly rough to the touch, and mostly erect.
+Leaves are opposite, 1 to 2 inches long, linear to narrowly lance-linear, toothless, stalkless, with a prominent central vein, may be rough textured on the upper surface and are sometimes purple tinged.
+Smaller leaves may develop in the axils.
+Stems are angled and smooth or slightly rough, usually branched, erect to ascending.

 Fruit:

-Fruit is a shiny globular capsule about ¼ inch across, containing many tiny seeds.
+Fruit is a shiny globular capsule about ¼ inch across, containing many tiny, dark brown seeds.

 Notes: